 Alternatively, the Xtradeb PPA provides more recent Calibre versions than Ubuntu’s default repositories.
 This method is particularly useful when you need specific features from newer releases while still using APT for package management.

-The Xtradeb PPA provides packages for Ubuntu 22.04 LTS and 24.04 LTS.
-Ubuntu 26.04 LTS is not supported by this PPA.
-If packages are unavailable for your release, use the Flatpak method instead.
+The Xtradeb PPA provides Calibre packages for Ubuntu 24.04 LTS and 22.04 LTS.
+Ubuntu 26.04 LTS is not supported by this PPA because no Calibre builds are available for that release.
+If you run 26.04, use the Flatpak method instead.

 Add the Xtradeb PPA Repository